gyan-krishna/java_assignment/README.md

-# java_assignment
-Java assignment programs for uni
+#Java assignment programs for uni

-Program Descreptions:-
+#Program Descreptions:-

 > halfSort.java     - Input an array from the user, softs the left half in accensing order and right in decending order